-Pomona College is offering a small selection of remote global learning courses and virtual global internships offered by our study abroad program partners in fall 2021 to Pomona College juniors and seniors.
+Pomona College is offering a small selection of remote global learning courses and virtual global internships offered by our study abroad program partners to Pomona College juniors and seniors.
 These innovative Global Partnership Courses offer a unique opportunity to engage with critical global issues and experiential learning across continents and borders.
-The Hindi language courses are also open to sophomores.
 The full list of approved courses can be found below.
 Please click on the links in the course title to view more information about the course and for instructions to enroll.

 Note: Only these remote global learning courses will be eligible for Pomona College credit.
 Requests for credit for courses not on this list will not be considered.
 Students must enroll in these courses through Pomona College in order to receive credit.